shubham-sudo0814/funchat/README.md

-# Funchat — Modern Social Network & Telegram-Style Bot Platform ⚡🤖
+# Funchat — Modern Social Networks

 Funchat is a full-featured, production-ready social networking platform built with **Django**, **PostgreSQL**, and **Django REST Framework**.